Eliminating the Stigma Around Mental Health and Addiction in the Pipe Trades

 This training will educate and equip participants with tools to address mental health and suicide concerns within the workplace.
 This two-hour training gives participants the skills and tools to appreciate the critical need for suicide prevention, while creating a forum for dialogue and critical thinking about workplace mental health challenges, and by promoting help-seeking and help-giving.

-If you are interested in hosting a two-hour VitalCog workshop at your local, please do the following:
+If you are interested in hosting a 2-hour VitalCog workshop at your local, please do the following:

 1. Fill out the VitalCog Request Form below at least 30 days before the requested training date.